cliohong/Traffic-Sign-Classifier-Project/README.md

 As the prediction results shown above, I found **no vehicle** sign and **bumpy road** sign were easy to be recognized with nearly 100% certainty, however, the **speed limit(120km/h)** sign had really poor certainty, which implied that these 8 classes seemed to be more difficult to be identified correctly: **speed limit(20km/h)**,  **speed limit(30km/h)**, **speed limit(50km/h)**, **speed limit(60km/h)**, **speed limit(70km/h)**, **speed limit(80km/h)**, **speed limit(100km/h)** and **speed limit(120km/h)** , the number inside the circle of different speed limit classes were too similar to be classified with high certainty.

-I found my classifier worked poorly on speed limit recognition(with low probablity of 20%), thus I thought collecting more data samples from classes of speed limit signs would be a good way to improve the certainty of predicting them.
+I found my classifier worked poorly on speed limit recognition(with low probability of 20%), thus I thought collecting more data samples from classes of speed limit signs would be a good way to improve the certainty of predicting them.

 ```python